brendastorer/coquelicot-blog/src/blog/intro.md

 ---
 layout: article
-title: Using Eleventy to build a static site
+title: Hi, we are Coquelicot
-date: 2022-02-14
+date: 2022-11-10
-category: "shopify"
+category: "agency life"
 ---

 Having landed on this Eleventy starter, you probably are no stranger to Eleventy.
 But if you are, you should definitely check out its benefits.
 Getting started with Eleventy is quick and easy.